jaredtking/heartbeat/README.md

 ### What's next?

 The plan is to build this project in node.js.
-I believe it is the most fitting tool given the requirements of speed and high concurrency.
+I believe it is the most fitting tool given how awesome it is at event handling and concurrency.

-- Design REST API
 - ~~Define alert rule parameters~~
 - Setup code w/ tests for prototype functionality
 	- ~~rule validation~~
-	- ~~evaluaton of conditions~~
 	- ~~rule scheduling~~
-	- store/fetch metrics w/ redis
+	- metrics to elastic search query mapping
 	- e-mail alerts
 	- sms alerts
 - Configuration files
 	- server.json
 	- rules.json
-- Build API endpoints for receiving data
 - CLI interface
 	- `heartbeat new`
 	- `heartbeat start`
 	- `heartbeat stop`
-- Web app dashboard

 ## License